If you or anyone else is in immediate danger call 911

 or the University Police at (414) 229-9911

 After a sexual assault, dating violence, domestic violence, or stalking incident, you may choose to file a police report.
-If you want to file a criminal complaint, you must file a police report.
+If you want to make a criminal complaint, you must file a police report.
 Making a complaint with the Title IX Coordinator does not begin a police investigation.
 However, the UWM Police will notify the University of any police complaints about sexual violence from UWM students.

 If you are the victim of a crime, you may come in contact with the criminal justice system.
 As this process begins, you are entitled to certain rights under Wisconsin Statutes and the Wisconsin Constitution.

-In addition, victims of violent crime may have significant out-of-pocket expenses through no fault of their own.
+Victims of violent crime may have significant out-of-pocket expenses through no fault of their own.
 The Wisconsin Department of Justice’s Crime Victim Compensation Program helps pay for unreimbursed eligible expenses that result from the crime.

 UW-Milwaukee